Databricks Software Engineer Interview: The Full Process, Decoded

 They evaluate structured decomposition, familiarity with cloud-native patterns, and operational awareness around monitoring, retries, and checkpointing.
 You don't need Delta Lake internals memorized.
 You do need to understand why ACID transactions on object storage are hard and how write-ahead logs help.

 If your system design prep has been purely generic (design Twitter, design URL shortener), add data-intensive architectures before the onsite.
-"Use Kafka for streaming" is a sentence, not a design.
+"Use Kafka for streaming" won't survive the first follow-up question.

 The Behavioral Round

 One hour in STAR format.
-Databricks has six stated core values: customer obsessed, raise the bar, truth seeking, first principles, bias for action, put the company first.
+Databricks publishes six culture principles: customer obsessed, raise the bar, truth seeking, first principles, bias for action, put the company first.
 Your stories should map to these implicitly.
 Questions land on hard trade-offs, pushing back with data, and moving without consensus.

 Build six to eight stories and practice them out loud.
 Stories where you moved fast, pushed back, prioritized team outcomes over personal credit.
 This round runs 60 minutes and interviewers probe on specifics.
 "We shipped quickly" will get followed up with "what exactly did you cut and why."

 One thing candidates overlook: Databricks takes reference checks seriously.
-They typically contact one manager and two senior peers, and references carry real weight in close decisions.
+Per interviewing.io's process breakdown, checks typically involve one manager and two more senior team members, and references are weighted heavily in the final decision.
 Line them up early and give them context about the role.

 How Hard Is the Databricks Software Engineer Interview?

 Databricks' bar sits closer to Google than Amazon for DSA.
-About 20% of candidates pass the phone screen.
+Candidate-reported pass rates from the phone screen cluster around one in five.
 The onsite has a similarly tight filter.

 The concurrency round is the structural differentiator.
 You need to be genuinely strong in three distinct technical areas: algorithms, concurrency, and distributed systems design.
 Excellent LeetCode performance does not cover all three.
 Candidates who've never reasoned about thread-safety in a production context hit a wall here.
-It shows up fast when someone can name mutex but can't explain why double-checked locking fails without a memory barrier.
+It shows up fast when someone can name mutex but can't explain why double-checked locking is broken without proper memory ordering: the write that initializes the object and the write of the reference can be reordered, so another thread sees a non-null reference to an object whose fields haven't been written yet.

 For broader context on how difficulty compares across companies, the breakdown of coding interview difficulty across companies is useful.